Dear Kindergarten Moms,

 It’s not an easy thing, sending your baby into the world.
-I just recently had to do it for the second time.
-All of the emotions, excitement, and sadness that I felt when I sent my oldest to school all came flooding back when my middle daughter started kindergarten.
+This year I’ll send my youngest off to Kindergarten.
+I wrote about the struggle here–Is Post Toddler Depression a Thing?
+All of the emotions, excitement, and sadness that I felt when I sent my older two to school are back.
+You’d think I’d be used to this by now.

-Here I was again, a sleepless night before Kindergarten starts.
+Here I am again, sleepless nights before Kindergarten starts.
 I can’t help but lay awake and think about our time together.
-It seems like just yesterday I was being wheeled into the delivery room to meet you for the first time.
-They handed you to me, and from that moment on I haven’t let you go.
-Then you grew and with each passing year, I realized you were becoming more independent and the time was approaching when I would drop you off for your first day of school.
+It seems like just yesterday I was being wheeled into the delivery room to meet my little ones for the first time.
+They handed my this little human, and from that moment on they were mine to care for and love.
+Then they started growing and with each passing year, I realized they were becoming more independent and the time was approaching when I would drop each and every one of them off for their first day of school.

-As I lay awake remembering the first time you walked and talked, suddenly a panic rushes over me.
+As I lay awake remembering the first time they walked and talked, suddenly a panic rushes over me.
 Wait!
 I can’t do this.
-Your teachers won’t know that you need no less than 14 hugs before lunch.
-They won’t know what you mean when you say you want Elsa hair (a braid like Elsa from Frozen).
-I haven’t talked to you enough about bullies, maybe I’m a bad mom for not better preparing you.
-What if you get scared, what if you need me and you feel like I have abandoned you because I’m not there?
+Their teachers won’t know that they need no less than 14 hugs before lunch.
+They won’t know what it means when my youngest says she wants Elsa hair!
+I haven’t talked to them enough about bullies, maybe I’m a bad mom for not better preparing them.
+What if they get scared, what if they need me and they feel like I have abandoned them because I’m not there?
 YES, MOMS…WE ALL DO IT!
 We worry, stress, play the what-if game, and completely lose our minds the night before we send our little ones off to school.
 I assure you, this is perfectly normal and expected.

 The morning will come and you will wake up your excited and nervous school kid.
 You’re going to try your best to force a smile.
 You won’t let them see your heartbreaking because today is a BIG step in their lives and you have always been there to love and support them, today is no different.
 They might think you’re a bit clingy because you hug them all the way to the breakfast table, you over-do it with some elaborate breakfast of their choice.
 All of these little services are for you as much as they are for them.
 That’s okay mom, you do whatever it is you need to do.